 Cast: Ava Michelle, Griffin Gluck, Sabrina Carpenter, Paris Berelc, Luke Eisner, Clara Wilsey, Anjelika Washington, Rico Paris, Angela Kinsey, Steve Zahn

-In this high school romantic comedy, you’d find a tall girl who is six-one and is insecure about her height and the issues it brings thanks to constantly comparing herself to her beauty pageant competing perfect older sister.
+In this high school rom com, you’d find a tall girl who is six-one and is insecure about her height and the issues it brings thanks to constantly comparing herself to her beauty pageant competing perfect older sister.
 She falls for a foreign exchange student and soon becomes tangled in a love triangle.
 It is your typical teen drama that the characters are trying to fit in with the crowd usually.

 14. The Half of It